tcannon686/trace/README.md

 The program includes a simple Python front end that starts the C program to do the rendering.
 You can import the trace.py file to try try it out.
 Demos are also included, simply run python on demos.py or demo1.py, demo2.py, etc. They will output demo1.png, demo2.png, etc. More documentation is provided in the trace.py file.

 # C Console Application
 The C console back end application is responsible for handling the actual rendering.
-The application reads from stdin and executes commands to take in geometry.
+The application reads from stdin or a file and executes commands to take in geometry.
 It outputs `info: %s\n` for simple info about rendering and `error: %s\n` for errors.
 Below is the specification for the commands.
 The program can also be run with an optional argument to read from a file.

 ## General Commands
 ### quit